 Next up: Noosa.
 Did we know what to expect?
 No not at all – but often that’s how the best stories begin!
 We drove into Noosa or Noosa Heads as it is called now (I have no idea which part the ‘Heads’ covers or why).
-If you have ever visited, or ever plan to, you will likely find yourself driving along Noosa parade, surrounded by water and the dreamiest houses: the first glimpse of what’s to come.
+If you have ever visited, or ever plan to, you will likely find yourself driving along Noosa parade surrounded by water and the dreamiest houses; the first glimpse of what’s to come.

-It was definitely more upmarket and modern than we expected; we soon got the impression that it is a sophisticated holiday spot for Aussies looking to kick back (even more so than usual).
+It was definitely more upmarket and modern than we expected.
+We soon got the impression that it is a sophisticated holiday spot for Aussies looking to kick back.
+Even more so than usual!

 Before really settling in, we had to find a campsite.
-Sadly for us, the money bucket was running very, very dry by this stage and we knew we had to reign things in.
+Sadly for us, the money bucket was running very, very dry at this stage and we knew we had to reign things in.
 You know what that means, time for another free campsite!
 This one was only a short drive from the glitz and glam of Noosa heads and really was fine apart from the bathroom facilities (that’s right, I was treated to yet another long drop).
-On the plus side, the luxury of Noosa itself was all the more inviting.
+On the plus side, the luxury of Noosa itself became all the more inviting.

-We had initially arrived late afternoon and so didn’t do much exploring straight away.
-I must admit we had a pretty tame first night in the campervan (understatement).
-We feasted on five dollar dominos pizzas (needs must), and tried to avoid the other free campers (you don’t even want to know), though one did kindly knock on our tin roof and invite us to share his homemade cocktail.
+We had initially arrived in the late afternoon and so didn’t do much exploring straight away.
+I must admit we had a pretty tame first night in the campervan.
+We feasted on five dollar dominos pizzas (needs must) and tried to avoid the other free campers (harsh but fair).
+Though one did kindly knock on our tin roof and invited us to share his homemade cocktail… Which I had to politely decline.
 I know, I am such a party pooper.

-or heaps if you’re an Aussie of surfers and body boarders were frolicking about.
-If you’re like us and seriously lack surfing experience – wave jumping in Noosa is thoroughly enjoyable too and requires no real skill.
+The waves were fairly intense when we were there, so loads (heaps if you’re an Aussie) of surfers and bodyboarders, were frolicking about.
+If you’re like us, i.e. seriously lack surfing experience – wave jumping in Noosa can be thoroughly enjoyable too and requires no real skill.
 Hoorah!

-Before visiting, we were under the impression that this was a pretty classy and exclusive place, but we found it quite the opposite – in true Aussie style it was totally chilled and anyone was welcome.
+Before visiting, we were under the impression that this was a pretty classy and exclusive place, though we found it quite the opposite.
+In true Aussie style, it was totally chilled and anyone was welcome.
 A great stop off for a casual bite to eat, but I would recommend trying one of the other restaurants if you’re after something special.

-It’s important to note that there are plenty of fine dining experiences on offer in Noosa – so don’t panic and pick the first place you see!
+It’s important to note that there are plenty of fine dining experiences on offer in Noosa.
+So don’t panic and pick the first place you see!
 Take a wander down Hastings Street and you’ll be spoilt for choice.

 As I said, there were so many other places that we didn’t have the

-This wonderful place is also home to its own National Park and Botanic Gardens, however I’m afraid we didn’t make it there this time around.
-Just another excuse to go back…as if I needed one ;).
+budget chance to try out, but it all looked very inviting.
+This wonderful town is also home to its own National Park and Botanic Gardens, however, I’m afraid we didn’t make it there this time around.
+Just more excuses to go back ;).